pulimeng/eToxPred/README.md

 # eToxPred
-eToxPred is a tool to reliably estimate the toxicity and synthetic accessibility of small organic compounds.
-This is a newer implementation.
+eToxPred is a tool to reliably estimate the toxicity and synthetic accessibility of small organic compounds. **This is a newer implementation.
 The libraries used have been updated and the Deep Belief Network (DBN) for the SA score prediction has been replaced by the exact SA score calculation.
+For older implementation please refer to the folder /stale.**

 This README file is written by Limeng PU.